CarlosVargasF/Community_Discovery_algorithm_comparison/README.md

 # Description
-This work consist of three parts.
+This work consist of four parts.
 The first one is a general-purpose function to apply Community Detection (CD) algorithms (Crisp partitions / Overlapping communities) over provided benchmark graphs and calulate their performances using one or more evaluation metrics.
 The second one is a standardization function that make use of the first function to perform a comparison between multiple algorithms using several pre-defined sets of benchmarks graphs generated with an [Extended version of the Lancichinetti-Fortunato-Radicchi Benchmark](https://github.com/eXascaleInfolab/LFR-Benchmark_UndirWeightOvp/tree/1ccbbc38c0aa363ca88d67fe6787cd78bb93d9ff) code and the research paper [Community Detection Algorithms: A Comparative Analysis](https://www.researchgate.net/publication/43020118_Community_Detection_Algorithms_A_Comparative_Analysis).
 The third part are two visualization functions, one made with classical plotting librairies (matplotlib/seaborn) and the other with [Bokeh](https://bokeh.org/) which allow interactive plots.
+The final part is a test performed over all CDlib algorithms used into the functions to check implementation issues.

 Lyon, July 30 2020.